 Keratolytic Wart Removal

-Keratolytic wart removal is a procedure that uses acid medicine to thin and remove your wart.
+Keratolytic wart removal is a procedure to remove your wart using acid medicine.
 The medicine causes the outer layer of the skin to loosen and shed.
 The medicine may be a liquid, gel, or plaster patch.

-- Use a pumice stone, sandpaper, or a nail file to remove the rough areas around your wart.
+- Use a pumice stone or a nail file to remove the rough areas around your wart.
 This will help thin your skin so the keratolytic medicine will soak in better.

 - Put the medicine on your wart and let it dry.
 If you are using a plaster patch, cut the patch to the size of your wart and stick it on.
 Make sure not to place any medicine on your surrounding skin.

-- Repeat the steps every 1 to 2 days or as directed by your caregiver.
+- Repeat the steps every 1 to 2 days or as directed by your healthcare provider.
 Continue treatment until your wart is gone.

 What are the risks of keratolytic wart removal?

 You may have a burning feeling when the medicine is applied to your skin.
 The procedure can cause redness, itching, or swelling.
 Some warts may take months to go away.
 Your wart may not go away completely, or it may return.

 - You have pain or swelling that gets worse or does not go away.

 - Your wound is red, swollen, or draining pus.

 - You get wart medicine on your lips or in your mouth.

 - Your wart does not go away completely, or it returns.